Our entire story began with a brutal perimenopause (more on that here).

 Estradiol is especially nurturing towards serotonin – it stimulates TRPH expression to ensure that enough serotonin is made and suppresses MAO A levels to prolong the longevity of the neurotransmitter.

-Goodness...estrogen works like a natural SSRI.
-It's mother nature's Valium!
+Goodness...estrogen works like a natural SSRI...without the nasty side-effects (and it's a cluster you-know-what.
+See here).
+It's mother nature's Prozac!

 Interestingly, the system that keeps serotonin in check is the endocannabinoids system where CBD works which is why we spend so much time there.